 For example, if you lost 50 total deals, and 8 were lost due to pricing, the Loss Rate for Pricing is 16% (8 / 50 = 16%).

-Formulas like win/loss ratio should be calculated on a cadence that mirrors your sales quota.
+Formulas like win-loss ratio should be calculated on a cadence that mirrors your sales quota.
 We recommend calculating these metrics at least every month and every quarter.
 This allows you to monitor successes and progress over time and identify new opportunities for improvement.
-You can set up reports in your CRM to automatically generate these reports on a regular basis.
+You can set up reports in your CRM to automatically generate these reports regularly.

 Qualitative data can help complement your quantitative analysis and uncover the “why” behind your wins and losses.
 Qualitative data can be collected in multiple ways, including through internal and external interviews.